Fxxrz/Pixelart-creator/README.md

 - Run the Exe "Pixelart-creator.exe".

-- Use the choose Image button to choose a Image (.jpg; .png).
+- Use the choose Image button to choose a Image (.jpg; .png; .psd).

 - Or click on a pixel in the grid to color it.